hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Only use `is` and `has` prefixes for Boolean field accessors

-_Guideline._ Don’t use the conventionals Boolean accessor method name prefixes for methods that don’t return a Boolean value.
+_Guideline._ Don’t use the conventional Boolean accessor method name prefixes for methods that don’t return a Boolean value.

 _Refactoring._ Replace prefix with `get`